SKAshwin/gantry-backend/README.md

 #### checkin

 `checkin` is the web server, and takes no arguments to start up, but if run locally requires a .env in the cmd/checkin folder, with the keys in the .env.example file in the root directory.
-Make sure before building a binary that is ment to be run locally that the first line of the main function is uncommented in cmd/checkin/main.go:
+Make sure before building a binary that is meant to be run locally that the first line of the main function is uncommented in cmd/checkin/main.go:

 ```go
 func main() {